Clan Maclachlan Society,

 Plant Badge

 The plant badge is believed to be a charm or magic plant that is carried beside the Clan standard or fixed on a staff or spear.
 It was also used as a form of identification.
 Clans folk can wear a sprig of the plant pinned behind the silver crest on their bonnet or sash-badge brooch.
 They are the Rowan (or Mountain Ash) tree and the Lesser Periwinkle.
-For a current article on the Rowan click here.

 Pipe Music